xenforo-ltd/docs/docs/macos-dev.md

 Again, this will take a few minutes to download and install all the necessary software.

 !!! note
 	At the time of writing, ImageMagick does not work properly with PHP 8, but I've left the command in place as this may have changed by the time you are running the commands.
+If the `pecl install imagick` command fails for PHP 8, you can [manually build the imagick extension](#build-imagick-manually).

 ![Screenshot: macOS running XenForo, being debugged by Xdebug with Visual Studio Code](files/images/macos-debugging.jpg)